hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 # Smart Home Bilkent G2C
 ## Pc User Interface
 > (Until Today)
-To experience the program there are three users in the program
+To experience the program there are for users in the program( Each user type has different features ).

 > Note: After the Java 11, module system came to Java.
 Because we have written this code in JDK v1.8.0 we don't use this module system.
 Therefore when